Skip to content

 Legal obligations in the UK

-In the UK, the law states that the DVLA (DVA in Northern Ireland) must be informed if you have suffered a stroke.
+Following a stroke, you can’t drive for a month, only if you are still recommended to after a month, do you need to inform the DVLA (DVA in Northern Ireland).
 This legal requirement is in place to ensure road safety, both for the stroke survivor and other road users.
 Non-compliance with this requirement can lead to prosecution.

 Once informed, the DVLA or DVA will carry out an investigation to assess your fitness to drive.
 This process can encompass medical checks, eye tests and, in some instances, a driving assessment.
 These steps are vital to ensure that any stroke-induced impairments do not jeopardise your safety or the safety of others on the road.